Triclosan: Hormonal

 Concerns on the health effects of triclosan have been raised after it was detected in human breast milk, blood, and urine samples.
 Studies on rats have shown that triclosan exposure modulates estrogen-dependent responses.
 There have been many studies performed over the years both in vivo and in vitro, in male and female fish and rats and they support the conclusion that triclosan possesses (anti)estrogenic and (anti)androgenic properties depending on species, tissues, and cell types.

 Human studies on triclosan and hormone effects are fewer in number than those on animals, but are being conducted.
 In a 2017 study on 537 pregnant women in China, prenatal triclosan exposure was associated with increased cord testosterone levels in the infants.
-A 2020 study using the 2011–12 NHANES database found that either triclosan concentrations are too low in the human body to cause a significant impact on male serum testosterone levels or that there is no association between triclosan and male serum testosterone levels.

-With regards to non-sex hormones such as TSH, a South Korean study published in 2019 found a statistically-significant positive association between triclosan exposure and serum TSH concentrations in Korean women, but no association between triclosan exposure and serum TSH in Korean men, and no association between triclosan exposure and serum thyroxine or triiodothyronine in either sex.

 History

 Triclosan (TCS) was patented in 1964 by Swiss company Ciba-Geigy.
 The earliest known safety testing began in 1968.
 It was introduced the next year, mainly for use in hospitals, and was in worldwide production and use by the early 1970s.

 In 1997 Ciba-Geigy merged with another Swiss company, Sandoz, to form Novartis.
 During the merger, Ciba-Geigy's chemical business was spun off to become Ciba Specialty Chemicals, which was acquired in 2008 by chemical giant BASF.
 BASF currently manufactures TCS under the brand name Irgasan DP300.